algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 # I. Overview

 Our client, Florant MANNI has solicited us to develop a web interface for an FPGA Simulator[^1].
-This web interface will be used to teach people how the signals spread inside an FPGA[^2].
+This web interface will be used to teach people how the signals propagate inside an FPGA[^2].
 For simplicity, we will represente the board with differents views (define in the document) to understand the FPGA system through animations.
 Those animations mainly symbolize signals transfers.

 ## A. Purpose of the document